joshrwhite/JHS-PizzaMaker-Assignment/writeup_template.md

 ### Output Video

-You can find video of the automated elevator at this [YouTube link](https://www.youtube.com)
+You can find video of the automated elevator with the rest of the files